 LK: I started Girls are Loud in May 2016 in LA.
-It was born out of an idea I had in college for Stax-like recording, itself a product of a deep love of jazz, a desire for more time to be in studios and a bunch of friends who were good at music but needed the helping hand of a collaborator.
-In 2015, when I started delving deep into the history of women’s rights issues and growing curious as to why they’re absent from a lot of studios, or don’t feel comfortable in them, it tipped me into going a little further with the company idea and making it into a fully female run and populated endeavor.
+It was born out of an idea I had in college for Stax-like recording, itself a product of a deep love of jazz, a desire for more time to be in studios, and a bunch of friends who were good at music but needed the helping hand of a collaborator.
+In 2015, when I started delving deep into the history of women’s rights issues and growing curious as to why they’re absent from a lot of studios or don’t feel comfortable in them, it tipped me into going a little further with the company idea and making it into a fully women run and populated endeavor.

-LK: I grew up listening to Billy Joel, Simon and Garfunkel and Queen, and started to really get into music when I began playing guitar when I was 8.
+LK: I grew up listening to Billy Joel, Simon and Garfunkel, and Queen, and started to really get into music when I began playing guitar when I was 8.
 I’m by no means confident or perhaps talented enough to be a musician full-time, so I put my heart into A&R. I loved finding artists who needed a little bit of development but were on the cusp of something brilliant.
 I love working with an artist to develop their songs and it’s something I’ve done when interning in studios, A&R and management companies.
 I interned in A&R for three years and when I got my first job, I worked with film composers at WME, the talent agency.
 It was there I met more session musicians and instrumentalists.

-LK: What I’ve found to be the most rewarding is that, through Girls Are Loud, I’m introducing female musicians to each other.
+LK: What I’ve found to be the most rewarding is that through Girls Are Loud, I’m introducing female musicians to each other.
 I’ve watched friendships form and collaborations emerge because of those introductions.
 I’ve heard artists and instrumentalists talk about how much more relaxed and comfortable they feel when they’re not the minority in the room.
 It’s also been fun to give female musicians opportunities they wouldn’t have been able to get on their own.
 The amount of times I’ve heard an artist say, I’ve always wanted a female drummer but didn’t know one…

 MA: What are some of the most memorable artists/event projects you’ve worked on so far?

-LK: We’re still in proof-of-concept stage.
+LK: We’re still in the proof-of-concept stage.
 We’ve worked with three artists and the one I personally was really excited for was our second session with Georgia Nott from the band Broods.
 I grew up in New Zealand – where she’s from – so it was lovely to champion someone from my home in LA, but also I’ve always been such a huge fan of Broods so I was excited to work with her.